dinisvieira/xamarin-intro-worshop/Guide-Windows.md

 ### What about now?
 (Suggestions for your free time)

+* 1) Add more functionality like sharing and saving the generated image
+* 2) Build a proper UI (easier to use, with scrollviewer for smaller screens and/or more pages)
-* 1) Get a Mac a use it as a Build Host to build the missing platform (iOS): [link](http://developer.xamarin.com/guides/ios/getting_started/installation/windows/introduction_to_xamarin_ios_for_visual_studio/)
+* 3) Get a Mac a use it as a Build Host to build the missing platform (iOS): [link](http://developer.xamarin.com/guides/ios/getting_started/installation/windows/introduction_to_xamarin_ios_for_visual_studio/)
-* 2) Add more functionality like sharing and saving the generated image
-* 3) Redo the whole application using [Xamarin.Forms](http://developer.xamarin.com/guides/cross-platform/xamarin-forms/) (Allows to also share UI code)
+* 4) Redo the whole application using [Xamarin.Forms](http://developer.xamarin.com/guides/cross-platform/xamarin-forms/) (Allows to also share UI code)
-* 4) Share even more code by using MVVM pattern. [why?](http://stackoverflow.com/a/18711842/201096)
+* 5) Share even more code by using MVVM pattern. [why?](http://stackoverflow.com/a/18711842/201096) (you can even do it with a framework like MVVMLight or MVVMCross)
-* 5) Use a proper API.
+* 6) Use a proper API.
 The API used in this Workshop is not that good (it's simple though), but you could try using a more complete/professional API.